KhaiTPhan/ReadMe-Generator/README.md

 #### Motivation

 Readme files are an important component of any project.
 However, it can be time consuming to produce and sometimes you forget to include relevant sections.
-Having an automatic way to produce it will save a lot of time.
+Having an automatic way to produce the file will save a lot of time.

 #### Key features

-Using node.js and the inquirer npm package, you can generate a professional readme file in a very short period of time.
-The file will be written in markdown language with all the relevant formats.
+Using node.js and the inquirer npm package, you can generate a professional README file in a very short period of time.
+The file will be written in markdown language with all the relevant formatting associated with markdown.

 #### Technologies used

+* JavaScript
+* Node.JS
+* Inquirer npm
-* JavaScript,Node.JS,Inquirer
+* Markdown

 ## Table of contents